Retail trends in 2023Find out

 8. In-store efficiency

-64% of US online shoppers say product availability and store tidiness is important to them when shopping in-store
+70% of US online shoppers say product availability and store tidiness is big on their list of important things when shopping in-store.

-Many brands already understand that consumers aren’t ready to walk away from the high street.
-The likes of Kohl’s, Target, and Barnes and Noble all plan to open smaller-format retail stores in 2023.
+Many brands already understand that consumers aren’t ready to walk away from shopping in-store.
+The likes of Kohl’s, Target, and Barnes & Noble are all in the process of, or planning to, open smaller-format retail stores.

 Meanwhile in the UK, a new initiative has been introduced to spruce up London’s Oxford Street and help up-and-coming businesses open pop-up shops in this prime location.

-The main thing to keep in mind?
-Great customer experience is still at the heart of in-store shopping – and in fact, all future retail trends.
+The main thing to keep in mind for brands when it comes to attracting more customers to their stores is providing a great customer experience.
+It’s still at the heart of in-store shopping and all future retail trends.

 On the surface, this sounds like a positive move for the retail industry, but let’s look at the bigger picture here: consumers’ desire for brands to be eco-friendly has declined.
-So how do those two retail trends align?
+The big question – how do those two retail trends align?

-It’s no secret they don’t.
+It’s no secret that they don’t.
 Consumers can be contrary, and what they say they do doesn’t always match what they actually do.
-Our Core Plus research sees a similar downward trend across four key European markets.
-When choosing an energy provider, the number of consumers saying environmental credentials are the most important factor has plummeted 16% since Q1 2022.
+Our Core Plus research sees a similar downward trend across five key European markets.
+When thinking about the food they eat, the number of consumers who say locally-sourced food or sustainable/eco-friendly products are important has plummeted since Q1 2023 (-13% & -21% respectively).

 Key takeaways